 Question 8: Will it be possible to receive Financial Aid or a Scholarship?

 Question 9: Is Foreign Language a graduation requirement for the BAS?

-State universities require two sequential units of study in one foreign language in high school or eight to ten semester credit hours of sequential study in one foreign language at the college level.
+State universities require two sequential units of study in one foreign language in high school or eight semester credit hours of sequential study in one foreign language at the college level.

 Students also may meet this requirement by demonstration of equivalent foreign language competency.

 Bachelor of Applied Science (BAS) applicants who have not met the foreign language requirement may be admitted but will need to complete this graduation requirement.
 Foreign language taken at the college level does not satisfy the General Education or Technical Concentration credits and will not be used toward the upper division BAS credit requirement.

 Question 10: What is the tuition for the upper division courses (3000 and 4000)?

 The tuition rates for the current academic year are available by visiting the Tuition section of the website.